rocktronica/OneFileCMS/info/readme.markdown

 ## What it is not:

-- OneFileCMS would not be the best option for a site maintained by multiple users with different levels of privileges, unless all of the users are trusted to stay within their designated areas of responsibility.
-Since OneFileCMS allows file uploads, and editing files directly on the web server, there is simply no way to restrict undesired actions.
-A user with access restricted to a particular folder could simply upload an unrestricted version of OneFileCMS (or ANY such file).
+- OneFileCMS would not be the best option for a site that requires different levels of privileges, unless all of the users are trusted to stay within their designated areas of responsibility.
+Since OneFileCMS allows file uploads and editing files directly on the web server, there is simply no way to secure against any particular action.

-	The $ACCESS_ROOT configuration variable in OneFileCMS simply provides an option to generally restrict actions to a particular directory.
-But, as mentioned, this is useful only if you trust the person editing the site with $ACCESS_ROOT enabled.
-It does not prevent the issues mentioned above - such as uploading an unrestricted version of OneFileCMS.

 	These issues are not unique to OneFileCMS - they will exist in any CMS that permits unrestricted file uploads & editing.